Ballot Measure-o-meter

 Hawai'i

-The legislatively-referred constitutional amendment would remove a provision in the Hawai’i state constitution that grants the legislature power to reserve marriage to only opposite-sex couples.
+The legislatively-referred constitutional amendment removes a provision in the Hawai’i state constitution that grants the legislature power to reserve marriage to only opposite-sex couples.

 Learn More Here